sBondoc/OAI-Summer-2019/pages/lessons/lesson-03.md

 * Parameters for a function are declared within the parentheses `()` of the function after the name
 * Each parameter is separated by a comma `,`

-* Values in function calls correspond with parameters in the respective function definition in sequential order
+The parentheses `()` that you've been adding at the end of each function and command (e.g. `moveForward`, `turnLeft`) are where parameters are supposed to go, so technically, you've been using turtle "commands" as parameterless functions.

-The parentheses `()` that you've been adding at the end of each function and command (e.g. `moveForward`, `turnLeft`) are where parameters are supposed to go.
 In a function definition, you define a parameter by adding a name for it inside those parentheses.
 If you'd like to have multiple parameter definitions, you separate them with a comma `,`:

 ```javascript
 function myFunction(myParameter1, myParameter2) {